Tudat/tudat/tutorials/tudatFeatures/astroTools/trajectoryDesign.rst

 	- :literal:`ephemerisVector`:

 	   A vector containing pointers to ephemeris objects of the planets that are visited (in order).
+See :ref:`ephemerisModel` for more information.

 	- :literal:`gravitationalParameterVector`: